junxit/us-congress-bills-112/metadata.md

 - 2011-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 1, 1 Present (Roll no. 934).(text: CR 12/13/2011 H8828-8829)
 - 2011-12-15 — Received in the Senate.
 - 2011-12-17 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2012-03-15 — Amendment SA 1847 agreed to in Senate by Unanimous Consent.
+- 2012-03-15 — Amendment SA 1847 proposed by Senator Reid for Senator Boozman. (consideration: CR S1761; text: CR S1761) To improve the bill.
+- 2012-03-15 — Measure laid before Senate by unanimous consent. (consideration: CR S1760-1761)
+- 2012-03-15 — Message on Senate action sent to the House.
+- 2012-03-15 — Passed Senate with an amendment by Unanimous Consent. (text: CR S1761)
+- 2012-03-15 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S1761)
+- 2012-03-15 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2012-03-15 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2012-03-15 — Senate amendment agreed to: Amendment SA 1847 agreed to in Senate by Unanimous Consent.
+- 2012-03-15 — Senate amendment proposed (on the floor): Amendment SA 1847 proposed by Senator Reid for Senator Boozman.(consideration: CR S1761; text: CR S1761)
+- 2012-03-15 — Senate amendment submitted